Taking time out

 - Finally, make sure you consider longer-term time constraints - these include graduate closing dates and recruitment schedules.
 Do your research carefully and you will invariably fit all your plans together.

-If you don't know what you want to do in the longer-term, try to spend some time with a careers adviser before taking time out.
+If you don't know what you want to do in the longer-term, try to spend some time with a careers consultant before taking time out.

 How we can help